TALK TO SALES

 Health coverage

 You may also have to provide health insurance for your workers.
-Under the Affordable Care Act, any applicable large employer (ALE) with 50 or more full-time employees or full-time equivalents (FTEs) must offer health insurance.
-Your health plan's coverage must satisfy the minimum essential coverage (MEC) provisions.
+Under the Affordable Care Act, any applicable large employer (ALE) with 50 or more full-time equivalents (FTEs) must offer health insurance.
+Your health plan's coverage must satisfy the employer shared responsibility provisions, also known as the employer mandate.
+This includes standards for minimum essential coverage (MEC) and minimum value.

-However, there are many different affordable healthcare options available that can help you satisfy federal compliance rules.
-Instead of offering group health insurance, you can offer a health reimbursement arrangement (HRA).
+There are many different affordable healthcare options available that can help you satisfy federal compliance rules.
+One of these options is a health reimbursement arrangement (HRA).

 Specifically, an individual coverage HRA (ICHRA) can help you meet the ACA's employer mandate and MEC.
 With an ICHRA, you can reimburse your employees tax-free for their qualifying medical expenses, including individual health insurance premiums.